jlevy/jlevy/README.md

 - [**LinkedIn**](https://www.linkedin.com/in/jlevy/)
 - josh at holloway dot com

 I'd be glad to hear from you if we share interests.
-I sometimes fall behind on messages, and more detail or context in a message helps. :)
+If you're trying to reach me, note I sometimes fall behind on messages.
+I don't mind reminders and more detail or context in a message helps. :)